The PhotoPills Expedition to the Lofoten Islands is SOLD OUT!

 And we won’t miss the opportunity to photograph them in golden hour, as the Sun is setting in the southwest!

 As always, we’ll aim for the Aurora and the thin Milky Way.
-Around midnight the thin part of the Milky Way will be at the right place, almost vertical where we want… But if it’s cloudy, shooting a dramatic night long exposure under the Moonlight is going to be a blast too!
+But shooting a dramatic night long exposure under the Moonlight is going to be a blast too!

 - Sunrise at Skagsanden Beach (if we didn’t photograph the Aurora the night before).

-- Sunset and golden hour at Fredvang bridges.
+- Sunset, Moon and golden hour at Fredvang bridges.

-- Aurora, Milky Way, Star Trails, long exposures and reflections at Hamnøy.
+- Aurora, Milky Way, Star Trails, long exposures and reflections at Skagsanden Beach.

 Breakfast at Hattvika lodge.